divio/divio-cloud-docs/introduction/django-05-database.rst

 ..  important::

-    For this part of the tutorial you will need to be opted-in to Beta features on the Divio Control Panel.
-You can do this in your `account settings <https://control.divio.com/account/contact/>`_.
+    For this part of the tutorial make sure that you have opted-in to Beta features on the Divio Control Panel.
+Go to your `account settings <https://control.divio.com/account/contact/>`_, and ensure that you have *Beta features* enabled.

 Create the database